The conversion theory is truly fascinating.

 The ‘social cost’ of holding a different view than the majority is high.

-In contrast, many majority group members aren’t exactly strong believers in their own cause2.
-They might only belong to the majority for no other reason than that everyone else seems to be3.
 They may be simply going along because it seems easier or that there is no real alternative.
-They may also have become disillusioned with the group purpose, process, or leadership and are seeking a viable alternative.
+They may also have become disillusioned with the majority group purpose, process, or leadership and are therefore more open to viable alternatives.

 The disproportional power of minorities is known as the Conversion Theory.